 To a lesser extent, the fact that Mordecai doesn't blame you for Bloodwing's death, despite you shooting her down.
 The possibility you did anything but try and help isn't even brought up.

 Returning to Sanctuary for the first time after Bloodwing's death, you can hear Lilith & Roland talking about this one time Mordecai called Bloodwing into battle after being shot in the shoulder & getting into cover.
-Bloodwing proceeded to fly around in circles, not doing anything whilst Mordy just starts screaming at him to do something.
-Eventually, Mordecai jumps out from the cover to yell at Bloodwing, only for Bloodwing to promptly slaughter all of the bandits within seconds - turns out, Bloodwing just wanted Mordecai to see him kill the bandits, so he'd be proud.
+Bloodwing proceeded to fly around in circles, not doing anything whilst Mordy just starts screaming at her to do something.
+Eventually, Mordecai jumps out from the cover to yell at Bloodwing, only for Bloodwing to promptly slaughter all of the bandits within seconds - turns out, Bloodwing just wanted Mordecai to see her kill the bandits, so he'd be proud.

 As you gather the ECHO recordings in the Caustic Caverns, it is revealed that the crystalisks were docile and friendly creatures, and that Blue was even playing games with Booth, the Dahl mining group's security chief.
 Then when Dahl Overseer Harchek ordered them to be hunted for their valuable crystals, Booth refused, and the Dahl mining chief had her killed.
 This, coupled with the Dahl order to hunt them, turned the (apparently relatively intelligent) crystalisks hostile.
 You'll find Booth's grave among the Guardian Ruins, but in order to get there you end up fighting your way past more than a dozen crystalisks to get there.
 In other words, the crystalisks were guarding her grave, apparently aware that she was trying to protect them.